 For many children, school meals are their only source of consistent nutrition.
 Prior to the pandemic, children had access to school breakfast and lunch in a more predictable manner which lead to calmer, more focused classrooms where students are better able to learn.
-The importance of school meals has never been more apparent than when schools closed classroom learning due to the pandemic.
-While learning models have varied, school cafeterias have been operating continuously since March 2020, providing critical nutrition to students across New York.
+The importance of school meals has never been more apparent than when schools closed classroom learning in the spring due to the pandemic.
+While learning models vary, with some schools operating only virtually or with hybrid models, school cafeterias have been operating continuously since March, providing critical nutrition to students across New York.